Glossary

 How Big is the Data Masking Market?

 The total value of the data masking market is at $347.3 million in 2016, and is projected to reach $767.0 million by 2022, at a Compound Annual Growth Rate (CAGR) of 14.8 percent.
-Many attribute this growth to increasing privacy protection concerns and regulations, as well as rapidly expanding volumes of customer data in internal and cloud environments that must be managed and secured.
+Many attribute this growth to increasing privacy protection concerns, consent management regulations, as well as rapidly expanding volumes of customer data in internal and cloud environments that must be managed and secured.

 Read more: How Data Masking Keeps Customer Data Private, Safe and Secure